-So this sparkling water recipe features tulsi and one of my other favorite herbs, lavender.
+This sparkling water recipe features tulsi and one of my other favorite herbs, lavender.
 Like the tulsi in my garden, this drink is at home pretty much anywhere.

 Weekend getaway?
 Check.
 Fancy dinner party or special picnic?
 Yep, got it covered.
 What about the “My work day is way past stressful and it’s not even 9:30am”?
 Oh, yeah- that, too.
 Whether you are by yourself or with friends, celebrating, or taking a little time to yourself, this is a great way to fit a little adaptogenic magic into your day.

-So we know I love it, but what’s for you to love about it?
-First, it’s an enchanting pale green.
+This sparkling water ends up an enchanting pale green.
 Because of my grey backdrop, my photos look more blue, but here’s a peek at the real color.
 And yes, that’s my cat trying to take a sip.

 Don’t you just love the kind of DIY stuff that is gorgeous without any effort whatsoever on your part, + it’s actually good for you?
 This recipe also has a mild, refreshing flavor that is just as enchanting as the color.
 I like mine without lemon, but a little citrus can help make the taste more familiar if you are new to herbs.